 Universities and our current and future university partnerships are among Breyer Capital’s most valuable resources when it comes to Healthcare AI investing.
 Top universities around the world remain the best places to foster and identify AI talent.
 Every year I like to spend very significant time on university campuses across the country and world.
 In 2020, I spent extremely valuable time with deans, professors, post-docs, graduate students, and undergrads, and while I traveled far less, I found Zoom to be an effective way to connect with esteemed academic researchers.
 While we work closely with many universities, Harvard, Stanford, UT Austin / Dell Medical School, MIT, UCSF, Tsinghua, and Peking University are some of Breyer Capital’s closest partners.
 I’m also a Founding Member of the Stanford Institute for Human-Centered Artificial Intelligence and think as highly of John Etchemendy and Fei-Fei Li as anyone in the space.
 In 2021 when it becomes safe to do so, I look forward to visiting more schools and getting a better sense of the budding AI talent located around the world.

-Breyer Capital is fortunate to be working closely with superb investors and technology/healthcare leaders such as Marc Benioff, Sam Palmisano, Nitin Nohria, Gerald Chan, Doug Leone, Marty Chavez, Helena Foulkes, Steve Kraus, and Morgan Cheatham among others.
-We also spend time with leaders at some of the most forward-thinking tech companies, brainstorming and thinking through long term opportunities in AI.
-We marvel at the intellectual horsepower of individuals such as Jeff Bezos, Sheryl Sandberg, Mark Zuckerberg, Tim Cook, Satya Nadella, Doug McMillon, Larry Page, and Sergey Brin.
-We’ve also been so encouraged by brainstorming sessions with the Austin entrepreneurship and investing community and are grateful to be sharing notes with Michael Dell, Brett Hurt, Adam Zeplain, Josh Baer, Krishna Srinivasan, Ross Perot Jr, Tom Luce, and Joe Aragona.
+Breyer Capital is fortunate to be working closely with superb investors and technology/healthcare leaders such as Michael Dell, Marc Benioff, Sam Palmisano, Nitin Nohria, Gerald Chan, Doug Leone, Marty Chavez, Helena Foulkes, Steve Kraus, and Morgan Cheatham among others.
+We also spend time with leaders at some of the most forward-thinking tech companies, brainstorming and thinking through long-term opportunities in AI.
+We marvel at the intellectual horsepower of individuals such as Tim Cook, Satya Nadella, Jeff Bezos, Sheryl Sandberg, Mark Zuckerberg, Doug McMillon, Sunar Pichai, Larry Page, Sergey Brin, and so many others.
+We’ve also been so encouraged by brainstorming sessions with the Austin entrepreneurship and investing community.

 Thanks to wonderful partners, we’ve been able to invest in some groundbreaking healthcare AI companies.
 I won’t name all of them here and there are many that are remaining stealth for the time being, but I’ll highlight a few below to demonstrate some examples of how healthcare AI will be world-changing.